 However, as businesses become more technology oriented, consumers also are seeking a deeper level of human interaction.
-It's crucial for retailers to balance the conflicting initiatives, the report
+It's crucial for retailers to balance the conflicting initiatives, the report said.

-Retailers employing stylists see them develop relationships with consumers, who often buy 30 perreport said this form of artificial intelligence will continue to grow in popularity.
+Retailers employing stylists see them develop relationships with consumers, who often buy 30 percent more.